rob2d/portfolio_2018/ROADMAP.md

 ## Misc Refactors
 - deprecate `/strings` and React Localization library -- Chrome translate has gotten pretty good since starting this, and no need for the maintainanace overhead with that.
 - inline SVGs into components from mdi library -- decreased page size + responsiveness vs large webfont currently there.
-- remove Redux `connect` HOC and fade transitions in favor of hooks API for speed + consistency.
+- remove Redux `connect` HOC and fade transitions in favor of hooks API for speed + consistency; if those are slower due to getting rid of the PureComponent wrappers + re-render, cut down with `useMemo`/`useCallback`

 ## Nice-to-haves